tretton37/open-source/policy.md

 - We can only contribute code that we have the right to contribute.
 If you are having doubts, reach out to the Head of Competence Development.
 - Don’t contribute code that exposes sensitive or proprietary information.
 - Don’t contribute sub-par code.
 Your contributions are a reflection of your engineering skills.
 We’d rather take the time and get another set of eyes and do a proper code review.

+## Logging your time in Visma
+Time spent on open source goes under a specific project in Visma.

 ## Summary